Leiomyosarcoma of the breast

-I just want to let you know that I have created a newer version of this page with more up-to-date information on Leiomyosarcoma of the Breast.
-However, even though this page is a little bit out-dated, doesn’t mean you can’t still use it.
-It still has great research material, and because of that, I would.
+I just want to let you know that I have created a newer version of this page with more up-to-date information on rare breast cancers including leiomyosarcoma of the breast.
+However, even though this page is a little bit old, doesn’t mean you can’t still use it.
+It still has great research material..

 The history and overall behavior of breast leiomyosarcomas is largely still unknown due to their low incidence rate and lack of long term follow-up.
 (In most documented cases, treatment of breast leiomyosarcomas results in a cure, with potential recurrences many years after).